 Elasticity Coefficient Definition

-Price elasticity or elasticity coefficient is an economic term which shows the percentage change in quantity demanded due to change in price of goods and services.
+Price elasticity or elasticity coefficient is an economic term that shows the percentage change in quantity demanded due to a change in the price of goods and services.

 A Little More on What is Elasticity Coefficient